Asian stocks rise on hopes for US-China trade talks

 They were reassured by an agreement in June by Presidents Donald Trump and Xi Jinping to resume stalled talks.
 That is despite warnings the truce is likely to be fragile because the two sides are divided by the same array of disagreements that caused negotiations to collapse in May.

-Investors also were looking ahead to meetings by the European Central Bank this week and the U.S. Federal Reserve next week.
+Investors also looked ahead to this week's meeting of European Central Bank and the U.S. Federal Reserve next week.

 "Reports of the U.S. and China resuming trade negotiations next week are positive for risk sentiment, but escalating tensions in the Middle East pushing oil higher are negative," said ING in a report.
 "We anticipate wait and watch sentiment" ahead of the ECB and Fed meetings.